fjarri/poetic_edda/README.rst

   (see Hyndluljoth, stanza 30 for an example)
-* Find all comments which start from <sr>*</sr>--<sr>*</sr> and replace them by <block class="comment"> (and corresponding references)
+* Find all comments which start from <sr>*</sr>--<sr>*</sr> and replace them by <block class="comment"> (and corresponding references) And probably change the style, to make it look more distinctive.